ignishpc/docs/src/started.rst

 Alternatively, IgnisHPC can also be launched as a slurm job in an HPC cluster, docker is replaced by singularity, so a different submitter must be used.

-Next we show four examples deploying the containers locally (no manager is needed), and using Nomad, Mesos and Slurm.
+Next we show examples deploying the containers locally (no manager is needed), and using Nomad, Mesos and Slurm.

 Docker (Only local)
 ^^^^^^^^^^^^^^^^^^^^